Activision Blizzard names Google executive Daniel Alegre as president and COO

 Activision Blizzard has named Google executive Daniel Alegre as president and chief operating officer, effective April 7.
 He will report to CEO Bobby Kotick and replace Coddy Johnson, a 12-year veteran at the big game publisher.

 Johnson will serve as special advisor to the CEO.
-The appointment is significant, as Kotick has been in his role for decades.
+The Alegre appointment is significant, as Kotick has been in his role for decades.

 Alegre isn’t a gaming executive.
 But he brings decades of global experience in entertainment and technology and a consistent record of driving revenue growth at Google, the company said.
 In his new role, Alegre will oversee the Activision Publishing, Blizzard Entertainment, and King Digital Entertainment businesses.